-- [1] Parcels may be created smaller than the lot area specified for the following uses: agricultural processing; agricultural organizations; agricultural sales; agricultural warehousing; agricultural specialty services; animal feed lot/sales; agricultural equipment repairs, maintenance; kill floors; hospitals; cemetery; commercial riding stables, boarding stables and riding academies; private social center; lodge, fraternal hall; animal hospital and veterinarian office; kennel/cattery; places of worship church; public or private school, college, or university; child day care center; residential care home for more than 6 children or adults; public and government buildings or uses; airport; public utilities and public service facilities; outdoor recreation uses; fraternity/sorority house; and similar and like uses subject to the approval of a Conditional Use Permit.
-These uses shall also be subject to the following standards: - Lot area and width shall be the minimum required for the operation of the proposed use and its necessary infrastructure and still comply with all applicable setback requirements of this Section.
+- Lot area and width shall be the minimum required for the operation of the proposed use and its necessary infrastructure and still comply with all applicable setback requirements of this Section.
 Final determination of the minimum area and width necessary for any proposed use above shall rest with the administrative hearing body empowered to grant such requests.
-For any parcel encumbered by the Williamson Act Contract, said lot area shall also comply with the provisions of Government Code Section 66474.4. - As a condition of approval of the reduction in lot area for any of the proposed uses above, the owner or owners of the property shall convey to the County the right to develop or construct principal residences on the lot created and on the remainder of the property in order to guarantee that the reduction in the lot area will not result in an increase in the density of residential uses than otherwise permitted in the zoning district in which the property is located. - [2] Minimum required lot size may be reduced for certain uses, subject to Design Review approval. - [3] For each lot or parcel in the UR, IR, RR, AR-10, and AR-5 zoning district, a minimum gross area of five (5) acres per accessory dwelling unit is permitted. - [4] For each lot or parcel in the AR-2 and AR-1 zoning district, a minimum gross area of one (1) acre per accessory dwelling unit is permitted.
-Additionally, subdivision projects shall be required to have public water. - [5] For commercial or private stable setbacks in the case of incidental agricultural uses, see Section 5.3.2.A.4. - [6] Water tanks, silos, granaries, barns, antennas, and similar accessory or necessary mechanical structures may exceed a height of 50 feet provided they do not exceed any other height restrictions imposed on the specific location of the structure.
+For any parcel encumbered by the Williamson Act Contract, said lot area shall also comply with the provisions of Government Code Section 66474.4. - As a condition of approval of the reduction in lot area for any of the proposed uses above, the owner or owners of the property shall convey to the County the right to develop or construct principal residences on the lot created and on the remainder of the property in order to guarantee that the reduction in the lot area will not result in an increase in the density of residential uses than otherwise permitted in the zoning district in which the property is located. - All other alternatives to lot size standards may be approved with a Special Development Permit if the intent and purpose of the standards and guidelines are met.

 5.3.2.
-Accessory Structures in Agricultural and Agricultural-Residential zones
+Agricultural Structures in Agricultural and Agricultural-Residential Zones